smilecomunicacion/smile-basic-web/readme.txt

 * Integrated Google reCAPTCHA v3.

 == Upgrade Notice ==

+= 1.3.4 =
+Enable the new SEO metadata editor from the General tab to customise titles, descriptions, and search engine indexing per post.

 = 1.3.3 =
 Please update to benefit from improved HEX input support in the colour picker and full translation readiness for label positions.